 After getting into a car accident, it can feel like there is a hole in your wallet that money keeps falling out of no matter how hard you try to stop it.
 Medical bills, car repair costs, loss of income and other expenses become stressors that make healing from your injuries and gaining financial freedom seem unattainable.
 When you are still recovering from an accident, it is easy to let other people dictate to you what your next move should be.
 Filing a personal injury claim to recover for your losses does not have to be as tedious or stressful as it seems if you retain the right personal injury attorney to help you.

-If you are recovering from injuries sustained in a car accident, and you are unsure of how to receive the compensation, look no further than the Law Offices of Prosper Shaked.
-Prosper Shaked is a Miami car accident attorney who takes pride in providing high quality legal services to his clients to get them back on their feet again.
+If you are recovering from injuries sustained in a car accident, and you are unsure of how to receive the compensation, look no further than Prosper Shaked Accident Injury Attorneys PA.
+Prosper Shaked is a Miami car accident lawyer who takes pride in providing high quality legal services to his clients to get them back on their feet again.

 Seek Medical Attention and File a PIP Claim

 Florida law mandates that every motorist must carry a minimum of $10,000 in Personal Injury Protection (PIP) insurance.
 When a driver is in a car accident, he or she can immediately begin to collect from this policy for damages in the form of medical expenses and lost wages.
 Florida is a no-fault insurance state, meaning that drivers can collect from their own individual policies regardless of who was at fault in the collision.
 PIP policies cover 80% of medical bills and 60% of lost wages up to $10,000.
 In order to be reimbursed for medical benefits, injured drivers are required to seek medical attention within 14 days of the accident or else they risk their claims being denied.